a2i2/addon-example/README.md

 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-This add-on subscribes to events on the Home Assistant websocket and pushes them to a Google Cloud Pub/Sub topic.
+This add-on subscribes to events on the Home Assistant websocketand pushes them to a Google Cloud Pub/Sub topic.

 ## Support